nteract/papermill/README.rst

 |Logo|
 =========

-Papermill is map reduce for jupyter notebooks.
+Papermill is map reduce for Jupyter notebooks.

-Stepping away from the hyperbole, the goals are to assist in:
+Stepping away from the hyperbole, our goals for Papermill include simplifying and streamlining:

 * Parametrizing notebooks
 * Executing and collecting metrics across the notebooks